Belize Food Guide

 Tamales

-Corn dough filled with meat or vegetables, wrapped in banana leaves, and steamed.
-Often enjoyed during special occasions and holidays.
+Corn dough filled with meat or vegetables, wrapped in banana leaves and steamed.
+They come out mostly for holidays and special occasions.

 Allergens: